‘The Young And The Restless’ Spoilers For Wednesday: Lily And Devon Feel Guilty Over Neil’s Death

-The Young and the Restless spoilers for Wednesday, April 24 brings news of Neil Winter’s sudden death to the citizens of Genoa City, and they begin mourning one of their own.
+The Young and the Restless spoilers for Wednesday, April 24, brings news of Neil Winters’ sudden death to the citizens of Genoa City, and they begin mourning one of their own.

-The grand opening of Society was a smashing success, and everything was nearly perfect for Devon (Bryton James) with the exception of Neil (Kristoff St. John) failing to show up to be with the family on the big night.
+The grand opening of Society was a smashing success, and everything was nearly perfect for Devon (Bryton James), with the exception of Neil (Kristoff St. John) failing to show up to be with the family on the big night.
 According to The Inquisitr, Devon removed his wedding ring as a signal that he was ready to move forward.
-The evening marked Devon’s first date with Elena (Brytni Sarpy), and they enjoyed each other.
+The evening marked Devon’s first date with Elena (Brytni Sarpy), and they enjoyed each other’s company.

 After Neil failed to respond to his texts and messages, Devon decided to check on his father.
 Unfortunately, Devon found that the worst had happened — Neil passed away.
 After finding Neil dead, Devon returned to the club to let Lily (Christel Khalil) and the rest of the family know the shocking news of its patriarch’s untimely death.